 The world’s most famous prehistoric monument.
 A world heritage site dating back nearly 5000 years.
 Remarkable and mysterious, it’s a must see on our award winning tour.

-For 2022 our small group Stonehenge tours from London take you on a journey through a mystical place and a reminder of lost civilisations from a time before history.
-A breathtaking sight, this is not just a “bunch of rocks”.
+For 2024 our small group Stonehenge tours from London take you on a journey through a mystical place and a reminder of lost civilisations from a time before history.
+A breath-taking sight, this is not just a “bunch of rocks”.
 An ancient stone circle built with perfect precision, aligning exactly with the sunrise at summer solstice and sunset at winter solstice.
-Standing atop Salisbury Plain, the stones weigh up to 25 tons.
-Brought from as far as 125 miles away, all without modern machines or technology - it’s an amazing feat of prehistoric engineering.
+Standing atop Salisbury Plain, the stones weigh up to 30 tons.
+Brought from as far as 150 miles away, all without modern machines or technology - it’s an amazing feat of prehistoric engineering.
 There are so many different theories about why Stonehenge was built, but as no one can be sure, it remains one of the wonders of the world.
 What do you think?

 ”Beautiful”, "Stunning”, “perfectly English” - just some of the words used to describe this incredible, historic UNESCO World Heritage City.

 Our Bath tour takes you around the Bath of today - sophisticated, cosmopolitan and beautiful - famed for its architecture and considered THE most beautiful in England by many.
 First settled by the Celts 3000 years ago, then the Romans 2000 years ago, and more recently by the Georgians who built much of the city as we see it today.
-Visit the “Roman” baths, admire one of England's most beautiful streets - The Royal Crescent, walk over Pulteney Bridge, wonder at the spectacular Bath Abbey, taste the local delicacies and spa water or enjoy a local cider in one of the many traditional English pubs.
-Experience the city that inspired Jane Austen and see why Bath has been one of the most desirable destinations for the upper classes over the last 300 years.
+Visit the Roman baths, admire one of England's most beautiful streets - The Royal Crescent, walk over Pulteney Bridge, wonder at the spectacular Bath Abbey, taste the local delicacies and spa water or enjoy a local cider in one of the many traditional English pubs.
+Experience the city that inspired Jane Austen and Charles Dickens and see why Bath has been one of the most desirable destinations for the upper classes over the last 350 years.

 A secret place…?